fbielejec/fbielejec.github.io/_posts/2020-04-25-razer-core-egpu-linux.md

 # <a name="drivers"/> Installing the drivers

-Distributions like Ubuntu and [Linux Mint](https://www.linuxmint.com/) come with a [`ubuntu-drivers`](https://launchpad.net/ubuntu/+source/ubuntu-drivers-common) package, which makes installing proprietary drivers a lot easier, so that you don't have to deal with clunky ever-changing Nvidia installers and get them straight from the distributions repositories.
+GNU/Linux distributions like Ubuntu and [Linux Mint](https://www.linuxmint.com/) come with a [`ubuntu-drivers`](https://launchpad.net/ubuntu/+source/ubuntu-drivers-common) package, which makes installing proprietary drivers a lot easier, so that you don't have to deal with clunky ever-changing Nvidia installers and get them straight from the distributions repositories.

 You can list the availiable drivers like this: